coreyflynn/GeneExpressMap/README.rst

 Requirements
 ============

-GeneExpress3D is a runs as a MATLAB GUI application and as such requires a working installation of MATLAB
+GeneExpress3D is a MATLAB GUI application and as such requires a working installation of MATLAB

 Support
 =======